 The iteration is designed to provide answers.
 After testing, the team decides: validate, modify, or pivot.

 You iterate on critical points (mechanism, component, interface), you increment by adding subsystems progressively.
-Each cycle reduces uncertainty and increases technical maturity (TRL).
+Each cycle reduces uncertainty and advances technical maturity on the TRL (Technology Readiness Level) scale: from TRL 1-2 (principle observed) towards TRL 4-5 (validation in representative environment).
+Beyond that, industrialisation takes over with a sequential process.

 To structure these early stages, we recommend hybrid management: a Stage-Gate framework for governance (go/no-go at each milestone), Agile iterations for technical execution.
 The best of both worlds.

 TRL (Technology Readiness Level) measures technological maturity from TRL 1 (principle observed) to TRL 9 (qualified system).
-Agility accelerates progression between TRL 1 and TRL 4-5 through iterations.
-Beyond that (TRL 6-9), industrialisation follows a more classical sequential process.
-The transition point depends on your sector and regulatory constraints.
+Agility accelerates progression between TRL 1 and TRL 4-5 through feasibility sprints: you iterate on critical points (mechanism, component, interface) and increment by adding subsystems progressively.
+Beyond TRL 5, industrialisation follows a sequential process.
+Agile Stage-Gate structures this transition: gates correspond to TRL milestones, sprints execute between each gate.

 Rarely.
-A traditional feasibility study produces a report frozen at a point in time.
+A classical feasibility study produces a report frozen at a point in time, based on untested assumptions.
 For an innovative project, uncertainty evolves constantly.
-The iterative approach transforms feasibility into a continuous process: each cycle provides new data, each POC reduces a specific risk.
-The result is feasibility demonstrated, not merely declared.
+The iterative approach transforms feasibility into a continuous process: each sprint provides new data, each POC reduces a specific risk.
+The result is feasibility demonstrated through evidence of progress, not merely declared in a document.